-What Can a Handyman Do in Fairbanks, Alaska?
+What Can a Handyman Do Without a License in Fairbanks, Alaska?

 In Fairbanks, Alaska, most “handyman” work is legal without a state contractor registration only if you stay under Alaska’s contractor-registration exemption threshold (small jobs) and you do not perform regulated trades (electrical/plumbing/mechanical) that require separate state licenses.
 Once you exceed the exemption (or advertise/contract as a contractor), Alaska requires a State of Alaska Contractor Registration through DCCED, plus bonding and insurance, and you may still need city permits depending on the scope of work.